From Evidence-Based Medicine to Knowledge Graph: Retrieval-Augmented Generation for Sports Rehabilitation and a Domain Benchmark: Pipeline Details and Benchmark Construction

-For reference evidence construction, we selected gold windows for each accessible question from a larger candidate pool.
-This entailed reranking candidates by relevance, then having the LLM grade the evidence relationship (strongly supportive/supportive/weakly related/unrelated).
+\paragraph{Stage 3: Reference Evidence Construction.} We selected gold windows for each accessible question from a larger candidate pool.
+This entailed reranking candidates by relevance, then having DeepSeek-V3 \citep{deepseek_v3_2024} grade the evidence relationship (strongly supportive/supportive/weakly related/unrelated).
 Strongly supportive and supportive windows formed the gold evidence set.
 Based on gold windows, we generated hierarchical reference answers: an exact answer summarizing the core conclusion, and an ideal answer organized by evidence grades (A--E), with Grade A prioritized and remaining evidence presented in descending pyramid order.
 All statements were strictly aligned with gold windows, with source identifiers for traceability.
-The LLM then decomposed the exact answer into atomic facts (nuggets) for automated assessment\cite{min_factscore_2023}.
+GPT-4o then decomposed the exact answer into atomic facts (nuggets) for automated assessment \citep{min_factscore_2023}.

-Finally, four sports science graduate students manually reviewed all QA pairs, with particular attention to samples marked ``evidence uncertain'' and those in the challenge split.
-Approximately 2,000 questions were generated initially; after human screening, 1,637 were retained as the official evaluation set.
+\paragraph{Stage 4: Human Review.} Four sports science graduate students manually reviewed all QA pairs from both the main and challenge splits, with particular attention to samples marked ``evidence uncertain'' and those in the challenge split.
+Questions that were clinically irrelevant, lacked practical rehabilitation value, or contained factual errors were discarded.
+Approximately 2,000 questions were generated initially; after screening, 1,637 were retained as the official evaluation set.
 We extracted questions, exact answers, and nuggets and compiled them into a public dataset for reusability.
 Because some gold windows originate from institutionally subscribed materials, the public version excluded evidence window text.